 What is a new construction cost segregation study?
 A cost segregation study is an analysis and reclassification of the non-structural components of a property where items such as cabinets, sinks, patios, and similar, are placed into accelerated tax depreciation time frames of 5, 7, and 15 years, instead of lumping them in with the building structure as a whole that has a depreciation time frame of 27.5 years for residential real estate.

 Ok, now let’s dissect the topic to get a full understanding of what a cost segregation is and how you can benefit from it.

-What is a New Construction Cost Segregation Study
+New Construction Cost Segregation Study Explained

-A new construction cost segregation study is a thorough analysis of the non-structural components that make up a property for the sole purpose of reclassifying these eligible items into different tax classifications.
-Simply put, this pulls the eligible assets out of a “real property – section 1250” tax classification, which depreciates over the entire lifetime of the property, and instead, places them into “personal property/land improvements – section 1245” with new accelerated depreciation time frames.
+A new construction cost segregation study is a thorough analysis of the non-structural elements that make up a property for the sole purpose of reclassifying these eligible items into different tax classifications.
+Simply put, this pulls the eligible assets out of a “real property – section 1250” tax classification, which depreciates over the entire lifetime of the property, and instead places them into “personal property/land improvements – section 1245” with new accelerated depreciation time frames.

 Reclassification of Property Assets Allows for faster Depreciation Rates

 These newly assigned items are depreciated over a shorter tax life – 5, 7, 15 years, instead of being grouped into only one real property depreciation time frame of the entire life of the property – 27 1/2 years.
 This, therefore, significantly accelerates depreciation on these eligible items, which, in turn, greatly decreases your tax burden and increases your cash flow in the earlier life of the investment.